matthamil/Pathfinder/README.md

 # Pathfinder

-## What is Pathfinder?

-Pathfinder is a small web app that implements path finding algorithms in JavaScript.
+Pathfinder is a small web app that implements search algorithms in JavaScript.

 ## Usage